 This report describes the evaluation of EVT's FCM bid and the results of this verification process.
-It also provides the documentation to support the Annual Certification of Accuracy of Measurement and Verification Documents, as specified Section 14.2 in the ISO Manual (M-MVDR, Revision 2, June 1, 2010) and in Section 12-B of EVT's M&V Plan (June 15, 2008).
+It also provides the documentation to support the Annual Certification of Accuracy of Measurement and Verification Documents, as specified Section 14.2 in the ISO Manual (M-MVDR, Revision 2, June 1, 2010) and in Section 12-B of EVT's M&V Plan (9106 ExCap M&V Plan Update Sept 15, 2010 and 2845_FCA5_M&VPlan, 10/15/2010).

 The evaluation was designed to determine the appropriate realization rates to be applied to EVT's estimated savings.
 When applied, the resulting savings represent EVT's verified savings.
-The realization rates given in this document will be used to adjust EVT's savings reported to NE-ISO for the FCM from July 1, 2011 until the completion of the next evaluation cycle.
+The realization rates given in this document will be used to adjust EVT's savings reported to NE-ISO for the FCM from July 1, 2012 until the completion of the next evaluation cycle.

-The realization rates presented in this document were provided to Efficiency Vermont in July of 2011, and have been in use since that time.
+The realization rates presented in this document were provided to Efficiency Vermont in May of 2012, and have been in use since that time.
 The remainder of this report is divided into the following sections: process, methods, results and conclusions.
-The components of EVT's portfolio are described in EVT's 2009 Annual Report.
+The components of EVT's portfolio are described in EVT's 2010 Annual Report.2

-&lt;sup>1 ISO New England Manual for Measurement and Verification of Demand Reduction Value from Demand Resources Manual M-MVDR, Revision: 2, Effective Date: June 1, 2010, pg.
+1 ISO New England Manual for Measurement and Verification of Demand Reduction Value from Demand Resources Manual M-MVDR, Revision: 2, Effective Date: June 1, 2010, pg.
 INT-3

-&lt;sup>2 Efficiency Vermont Annual Report 2009, Fall, 2010; available at www.efficiencyvermont.com.
+2 Efficiency Vermont Annual Report 2010, February, 2012; available at www.efficiencyvermont.com.